Franz Ferdinand and his wife Sophie leaving Sarajevo Town Hall on 28 June 1914, five minutes before the

 [III.2] Batalionní ordonanc obdržel rozkaz zavolat šikovatele od 12. kumpanie Nasákla, který byl znám jako největší tyran, a zaopatřit ihned Švejkovi ručnici. „Zde tento muž,“ řekl hejtman Ságner k šikovateli Nasáklovi, „nechce zbytečně proválet drahocenný čas.
 Vezměte ho za vagon a hodinu s ním cvičte kvérgrify.
 Ale beze všeho milosrdenství, bez oddychu.
 Hlavně pěkně za sebou, setzt ab, an, setzt ab!

-Kvasnička was a senior lieutenant at the Karlín garrison who could promise the recruits hell also in their next life, all according to Švejk.
+was a senior lieutenant at the Karlín barracks who, according to Švejk, could promise the recruits hell even in their next life.
 The point is driven home by an impressive volley of expletives.

 Quote(s) from the novel